Majestic-dev/Tester69/README.md

 5. Done

 ## TODO
-- [ ] Change all commands to slash commands (very fancy discord stuff). - Coming this week along with code cleanup!
-(Partially added already)
+- [x] Change all commands to slash commands.
 - [ ] Finish blackjack command completely.

 - [ ] Add more commands for the economy.
-- [ ] Make the code cleaner (spread everything across more files) - Coming this week!
+- [x] Make the code cleaner (spread everything into cogs).